savsgio/atreugo/README.md

 ## Feature Overview

-* Optimized for speed.
+- Optimized for speed.
 Easily handles more than 100K qps and more than 1M concurrent keep-alive connections on modern hardware.

-* Optimized for low memory usage.
+- Optimized for low memory usage.

-* Easy 'Connection: Upgrade' support via RequestCtx.Hijack.
+- Easy 'Connection: Upgrade' support via RequestCtx.Hijack.

-* Server provides anti-DoS limits.
+- Server provides anti-DoS limits.

-* Middlewares support:
+- Middlewares support:

-    * Before view execution.
+  - Before view execution.
-    * After view execution.
+  - After view execution.

-* Easy routing:
+- Easy routing:

-    * Path parameters (mandatories and optionals).
+  - Path parameters (mandatories and optionals).
-    * Views with timeout.
+  - Views with timeout.
-    * Group paths and middlewares.
+  - Group paths and middlewares.
-    * Static files.
+  - Static files.
-    * Serve one file like pdf, etc.
+  - Serve one file like pdf, etc.
-    * Filters (middlewares) to especific views.
+  - Middlewares for especific views.
-    * fasthttp handlers support.
+  - fasthttp handlers support.
-    * net/http handlers support.
+  - net/http handlers support.

-* Common responses (also you could use your own responses):
+- Common responses (also you could use your own responses):
-    * JSON
+  - JSON
-    * HTTP
+  - HTTP
-    * Text
+  - Text
-    * Raw
+  - Raw
-    * File
+  - File
-    * Redirect
+  - Redirect

 ## Examples:

 Go to [examples](https://github.com/savsgio/atreugo/tree/master/examples) directory to see how to use Atreugo.

 ## Note:

 `*atreugo.RequestCtx` is equal than `*fasthttp.RequestCtx`, but adding extra funtionality, so you can use the same functions of `*fasthttp.RequestCtx`.
 Don't worry :smile:

 ## Benchmark